-To start planning your holiday to Belmond Copacabana Palace
+Call us on 858 345 1763 to start planning your vacation to Belmond Copacabana Palace

 The supremely elegant Belmond Copacabana Palace is a luxury hotel nestled between Rio's rolling hills and the world famous Copacabana Beach.
 The restaurants and spa at the Belmond Copacabana Palace are first class, as is the vast outdoor pool.

 The legendary Belmond Copacabana Palace, a landmark art deco hotel from its heyday in the glamorous 1920s to the modern day, is one of the grandest hotels in Brazil, and in fact all of South America, with a long list of famous guests and set directly overlooking Copacabana Beach.